-El Huevo: Alleged Mexican drug lord's arrest causes violent clashes
+El Huevo: Alleged drug lord's arrest causes violent clashes in Mexico

 A violent gun fight between the military and gang members ensued in Nuevo Laredo, a city on the Mexico-US border.

-A US citizen and on the "most wanted" list, he is facing drug trafficking and money laundering charges there.
+A US citizen and on a "wanted" list, he is facing drug trafficking and money laundering charges there.

+He is also accused of murder, terrorism, extortion and criminal association in Mexico, the government told Reuters news agency.

 The capture of the high-profile cartel leader is "one of the most important arrests of the last decade", Mexican Secretary for Foreign Affairs, Marcelo Ebrard told local news outlet CB Televisión.